-The number of households in the District is expected to follow a similar trend to the population, with a gradual increase until 2048 (Figure 7).
-Total additional demand in new households (from 2018) is 1,800 to 2048.
+The number of households in the District is expected to follow a similar trend to the population, with a gradual increase until 2043 (Figure 7).
+Total additional demand in new households (from 2013) is 2,211 to 2043.

 The future of our major settlements, Timaru, Geraldine, Pleasant Point and Temuka is likely to follow the general trends identified above.
-For Timaru and Temuka this results in household peak in 2033 and 2038 respectively, before a modest decline (Figure 8 and Figure 9).
+For Timaru and Temuka this results in household peak in 2038, before a modest decline (Figure 8 and Figure 9).
 For Geraldine and Pleasant Point there are modest increases (Figure 10 and Figure 11).
 With Timaru district's housing demands peaking in 2038, a balance is needed between capacity building and resilience.
 The provision of too much housing choice, in Timaru and Temuka in particular, to meet the medium term peak for household supply will result in surplus housing stock as demand decreases around 2045.
 Whilst sufficient housing should be supplied, priority should be given to re-using and intensifying residential areas adjoining the town centres, in preference to the development of greenfield sites.